Join Date

 Voltair

 Power utilities are the perfect first customer.
-Extreme weather creates catastrophic electrification and wildfire liability, bankrupting utilities and making them uninsurable.
+Extreme weather creates catastrophic wildfire liability, bankrupting utilities and making them uninsurable.
 Voltair's drone inspections identify critical maintenance concerns before they spark fires.
 Autonomous drones can deliver over 20x the inspection coverage for the same cost.
 Following extreme weather, Voltair's forward deployed drones can rapidly patrol neighborhoods for electrical hazards.

 Since June, we’ve validated our core charging tech on a power line, built 5x flying prototypes, and inspected ~2000 poles.